This article is part of The Ascender, the Highrise platform for articles and resources.

 Why is this important?

-Ending with a call to action can leave a lasting impression on your prospective employer and show that you are committed to the company, even if the salary negotiation does not go in your favor.
+Ending with a call to action can leave a lasting impression on your prospective employer and show that you are committed to the company, even if the initial salary negotiation does not go in your favor.

 <div id="three">

-Sample Salary Negotiation Email Sample (During the Interview Process)
+1. Salary Negotiation Email Sample (During the Interview Process)

 Subject Line: Salary Negotiation for [Position Name] Offer